jubayercodenerd/Ayat-Al-Yawm/README.md

 # Ayat-Al-Yawm
-"Ayat 'Al Yawm" meaning "Verses of the day" is a web app that lets you read a verse from the Quran everyday.
+"Ayat 'Al Yawm" meaning "Verses of the day" is a web app that lets you read a verse from the Quran(with translation) everyday.
 The app also contains some extra features like Quranic Facts and other information about Islam.